irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_02-Identifying_Synthetic_Content/Lesson_Plan-Template/Lesson_Plan-Identify_AI_Content.md

     - Check for consistency in the voice's timbre and pitch.
     - Listen for unnatural pauses or changes in speech rhythm.

-### Learning Step Activity (LSA) 3: Practical Application of AI Content Detection Techniques
+### Learning Step Activity (LSA) 3: Practical Application of Synthetic Content Detection Techniques

 NOTE: Go to Slide 8